Virtualization-projects/ee-workshop/README.md

 ## <a name="task5"></a>Task 5: Security Scanning

 Security is crucial for all organizations.
 And it is a complicated topic, too indepth to go through in detail here.
-We're going to look at just one of the features that Docker EE has to help you build a secure software supply chain: Security Scanning.
+We're going to look at just one of the features that Docker Enterprise has to help you build a secure software supply chain: Security Scanning.

 1. If you turned on security in Task 1.3 step 14 you can skip this step.
 Otherwise, turn on scanning now so DTR downloads the database of security vulnerabilities.
 In the left-hand panel, select `System` and then the `Security` tab.
 Select `ENABLE SCANNING` and `Online`.